Let's Talk Fire: 50 Easy Steps To Ruin A Volunteer Fire Department

 20. Allow forged and falsified paperwork.
 So Billy claims to have 60 hours of training in hazmat and it is written on a napkin from Burger King.
 Sounds legit to me.

-25. Let the worse member of your staff assume command and watch the fun unfold.
+25. Let the most untrained member of your staff assume command and watch the fun unfold.
 Heck give them the ability to ban members from the scene.
 They will always ban the most important member.

 26. Be at every parade or dinner but never attend classes.
 Food and glory trumps knowledge and training.